Tuetuopay/dokku-selinux/README.md

 Upon installation, the plugin adds two policies to have the per-app nginx configs readable by nginx (i.e. to label them as `httpd_conf_t`).

+### Before nginx reload

+Every time nginx will reload its config, it will restore the selinux contexts for the nginx config files (`nginx.conf` and `nginx.conf.d/`).

 ## Licence

 Copyright (c) 2017 Tuetuopay